deathworlders/online/content/book/deathworlders/chapter-05-deliverance.md

 The slim human woman who had been leaning sulkily against the back wall looked up at him sharply.

-"You're... for her?"
+"You're...for her?"
 Brelm twisted in his chair and looked at the deathworlder behind him.
 "Did you know anything about this?"

 "You are Allison, are you not?"
 Kirk asked, as the human shrugged at her employer.
 "Allison Buehler?"